M (videocassette format)

-Like Betacam, M recorded component video and used a much faster linear tape speed.
-A cassette that would yield 120 minutes on a VHS VCR at SP speed would only yield 20 minutes on a M VCR.
+Overview

 The format was called "M" due to the shape of the threading path of the tape around the helical scan video head drum, which resembles a letter M. (This is also how the U-matic format got its name, for its U-shaped tape path in the VCR.)
 The M-shaped tape path was retained from VHS.
-An example M VCR is the Panasonic AU-300.
+An example M VCR is the Panasonic AU-300B, also sold as the Ampex ARC-40, and the M format was also sold by Ampex as the ARC format.

+Like Betacam, M recorded component video and used a much faster linear tape speed.
+A cassette that would yield 120 minutes on a VHS VCR at SP speed would only yield 20 minutes on an M VCR.
 M had a similar 4-head recording system to Betacam, but the chrominance signals were recorded as two FM subcarriers of the main chrominance track FM carrier.